 Here are some benefits that partially exempt businesses enjoy:

-- Can reclaim the VAT you pay to VAT registered businesses for goods or services
+- You can reclaim the VAT you pay to VAT-registered businesses for goods or services

 - VAT can make your business appear more credible and established, thus expanding your options when considering what businesses to buy from and sell to